 - Contrived Coincidence: The last few minutes of the play depend heavily on two significant characters who just happened to have reservations at the same country house hotel on exactly the right day.
 Christie herself confessed to leaving a rather gaping plot hole in the case of one of them, but that nobody had noticed.

 - Cut Phone Lines: Done by the murderer to further isolate the guesthouse from the outside world.

-- Do Not Spoil This Ending: To the point that no film adaptation (or any other adaptation, for that matter) can be made while the play is still running.
-Mass market publication of the script is not allowed in the United Kingdom either.
-Since it's been running for sixty years, it's likely no adaptation will ever see the light of day.
-As a matter of fact, TV Tropes ain't spoiling either.
+- Do Not Spoil This Ending: At the end of the play, the audience is asked not to spoil the ending.
+No film adaptation (or any other adaptation, for that matter) is allowed to be made while the play is still running.
+Mass market publication of the script is not allowed in the United Kingdom either (though it has been published in other areas of the world as part of a collection of her plays).
+Since it's been running for 70 years as of 2022, not counting a 14-month hiatus necessitated by the COVID-19 pandemic, it's likely no adaptation will ever see the light of day.note As a matter of fact, TV Tropes ain't spoiling either.
 Got that?